sirdog9001/EnduraBot/mkdocs/docs/isthereanydeal-api.md

 ```

 ## /games/prices/v3
-This endpoint requires the following be sent to it via a HTTP `POST` header:
+This endpoint requires the following URL query parameters be sent via an HTTP `POST` header:
 ```json
 {"key": key}
 ```

 `key` is the ITAD API key.
-There are 2 relevant and optional parameters that can be added to this header:
+There are also 2 relevant and optional parameters that can be added to this header:

 - `capacity`: An integer representing the number of shops[^1] that ITAD should provide for each game.
 - `deals`: A boolean. `False` will return data for every game in the list regardless of if a deal for the game exists. `True` will only return data for games with deals.

-This endpoint *also requires* that the `json=` parameter of `#!python requests.post()` be given a list of ITAD game UUIDs.
+This endpoint *also requires* that the request body be given a list of ITAD game UUIDs.
+This is done by passing them into the `json=` parameter of `#!python requests.post()`.

 The endpoint returns JSON structured like the example below for each game returned. `capacity` was set to `1` in the example for brevity.
 ```json